brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

    balancer when they boot up.
-The downside here is you'll have to replicate all the features AWS gives you for free with ELB, such as high availability, elastic scaling, health checks, and integration with other AWS services (e.g. CloudWatch, Auto Scaling, etc).
+The downside here is you'll have to replicate all the features AWS gives you for free with ELB, such as high availability, elastic scaling, health checks, and integration with other AWS services (e.g. CloudWatch, Auto Scaling, etc.).
 2. **Don't use the ECS Scheduler**.
 ECS allows you to swap out its Scheduler for your own.
 You can find instructions in the blog post [How to create a custom scheduler for Amazon ECS](https://aws.amazon.com/blogs/compute/how-to-create-a-custom-scheduler-for-amazon-ecs/).